miguelbraganca/miguelbraganca/README.md

 # 💫 About Me:
-Computer Engineering Graduate | Imperial College London
+Recent Computer Engineering Graduate from Imperial College London, interested in Machine Learning and Quantitative Analytics!

 # 💻 Tech Stack: